 - 100% passing accessibility testing using an accessibility analyzer like A11y or Axe

 Create a private Slack channel with your team members and instructor project manager.
-Submit the following by noon of day 1:
+Submit the following by 3PM of day 1:

 - MVP summary with a description the problem you are solving and your audience